hybridgroup/gocv/README.md

 The GoCV package supports the latest releases of Go and OpenCV (v4.5.0) on Linux, macOS, and Windows.
 We intend to make the Go language a "first-class" client compatible with the latest developments in the OpenCV ecosystem.

+GoCV supports [CUDA](https://en.wikipedia.org/wiki/CUDA) for hardware acceleration using Nvidia GPUs.
+Check out the [CUDA README](./cuda/README.md) for more info on how to use GoCV with OpenCV/CUDA.

 GoCV also supports [Intel OpenVINO](https://software.intel.com/en-us/openvino-toolkit).
 Check out the [OpenVINO README](./openvino/README.md) for more info on how to use GoCV with the Intel OpenVINO toolkit.

 ## How to use